Central Heating Power Flush Cost

 Who can carry out a power flush?

-Do radiators need to be removed?
+Do radiators need to be removed when getting a central heating power flush?

-I have had my radiators repeatedly flushed, but they still keep blocking up with sludge, why?
+I have had my radiators repeatedly flushed, but they still keep blocking up with sludge.
+Why?